plmrlnsnts/http-extended/README.md

 ### Making Requests

-Here are the available methods that you can use when making http requests:
+Here are the most common methods that you can use when making http requests:

 #### prepare($wrapper = null)